 Notification must be made in TX-UNPS through the SNP > Applications > Texas Summer Mandate application.
 The Summer Mandate form is available November 1 through January 31.

-TDA notifies school districts required to operate a Summer Nutrition Program no later than October 31 of each year preceding the summer season by providing email notification and a hard copy letter their district Superintendent and Child Nutrition Director.
+TDA notifies school districts required to operate a Summer Nutrition Program no later than October 31 of each year preceding the summer season by providing email notification to their district Superintendent and Child Nutrition Director.

 Summer Mandate Waiver Process